-The application of artificial intelligence (AI) in investigations is revolutionizing how evidence is analyzed and managed.
+The application of artificial intelligence (AI) in law enforcement technology for investigations is revolutionizing how evidence is analyzed and managed.
 AI-driven tools and technologies are streamlining the process, enabling law enforcement agencies to handle evidence with greater speed, accuracy, and efficiency.
-From digital evidence management to forensic data analysis, AI is transforming traditional methodologies, making it possible to process vast amounts of data in record time while minimizing errors.
-In this blog, we’ll explore the benefits of AI in digital evidence management, key AI technological capabilities, and applications in investigations.
+With digital evidence present in up to 90% of criminal investigations, traditional manual methods are increasingly overwhelmed by the volume and complexity of data.

 Benefits of AI in digital evidence management

 One of the most significant advantages of AI in managing digital evidence is its ability to process large volumes of data quickly and accurately.
 Investigations often involve reviewing an overwhelming amount of digital evidence from various sources such as social media, surveillance footage, and emails.
+In fact, 69% of law enforcement professionals report that they do not have enough time to manually review all available digital evidence, highlighting the need for automated solutions.

 Key AI technologies in investigations

-• Machine transcription and translation: evidence comes in various formats and might of other languages outside of an investigation team’s native tongue.
+- Machine transcription and translation: evidence comes in various formats and might of other languages outside of an investigation team’s native tongue.
 Transcription and translation can quickly bog down an investigation.
 Finding a service to transcribe and translate is a task in itself, but once you do, it can take days to get the results.
 Furthermore, if a large batch of evidence needs this type of processing, it can take even longer.
 AI can accelerate that process significantly, helping investigators surface evidence that might have otherwise been missed.

-• Automated redaction: in many cases, some people might appear within evidence files that need to be redacted.
+- Automated redaction: in many cases, some people might appear within evidence files that need to be redacted.
 Previously, this would require a time-consuming manual workflow that took valuable resources away from other important tasks.
 AI can largely automate the redaction process, greatly reducing the time it takes.

-• Person-of-interest and vehicle tracking: facial recognition technology falls short in some situations where footage involves crowds of people.
+- Person-of-interest and vehicle tracking: facial recognition technology falls short in some situations where footage involves crowds of people.
 There’s a time and place to use it, but at the same time, some hesitate due to concerns about protecting one’s personally identifiable information (PII).
 Now, new AI technology that defines humans as objects can help investigators look for key aspects of a potential suspect (such as a logo on a shirt, a type of hat or backpack they are wearing, etc.) to track that person across video files at scale, greatly reducing the time it takes to analyze video evidence.
 Investigators can also use this same technology to track vehicles across footage.

-• AI-powered metadata tagging: when processed with AI, digital evidence creates a ton of data that can be leveraged to help investigators understand what they have on hand.
+- AI-powered metadata tagging: when processed with AI, digital evidence creates a ton of data that can be leveraged to help investigators understand what they have on hand.
 From surfacing only relevant files to finding moments within files with potential case-changing evidence, AI provides automated evidence processing to provide investigators the insights to find that needle in a haystack.

 These capabilities are more than just theoretical.
 A lot of agencies are already using AI in real-world applications.